DirkSonguer/keyboard-TA-SE-1040/README.md

 # Triumph Adler SE 1040 Rebuild
-The Triumph Adler SE 1040 was a typewriter setup from the early to late 1980s, consisting of an external keyboard and a daisy wheel printer plus optional internal and external storage.
+The Triumph Adler (TA) SE 1040 was a typewriter setup from the early to late 1980s, consisting of an external keyboard and a daisy wheel printer plus optional internal and external storage.

 ![alt text](https://github.com/DirkSonguer/keyboard-TA-SE-1040/blob/main/images/TA-SE-1040-illustration.jpg "TA SE 1041 Illustration")